Kang the Conqueror: Iron Lad

 Iron Lad is an adolescent version of Kang who learned of his future self when Kang tried to prevent a childhood hospitalization.
 Attempting to escape his destiny, the teen Nate Richards steals his future self's advanced armor and travels back to the past, forming the Young Avengers to help him stop Kang.
 When his attempt to reject his destiny results in Kang's death, the resulting destruction caused by the changes in history forces Iron Lad to return to his time and undo the damage by becoming Kang.

 Victor Timely

 A divergent version of Kang establishes a small, quiet town called Timely, Wisconsin in 1901 to serve as a 20th-century base, where he occasionally resides as Mayor Victor Timely.
-Posing as his own son Victor Timely Jr., he develops an interest in a visiting college graduate named Phineas Horton, providing the young man with insights which eventually led to his creating the original Human Torch.
+Posing as his son Victor Timely Jr., he develops an interest in visiting college graduate Phineas Horton and provides him with knowledge that leads to him creating the original Human Torch.

+Doctor Doom

+When a group of Avengers attacked Kang's fortress in an attempt to alter the warlord's past, they were confronted by Kang's future selves.
+The Avengers could spot Doctor Doom among them, who claimed that the Avengers had "cornered" them at a point where their powers were at their greatest, which implied that this Doctor Doom was a future Kang as well.
+He and the other Kangs were later imprisoned at the End of Time.

 Scarlet Centurion

-Numerous versions/relatives of Kang have assumed this alias, typically with a penchant for death games (setting teams of heroes against one another):